rcongiu/Hive-JSON-Serde/README.md

 * 1.1.8 (2014/01/22): Rewritten handling of numbers, so their parsing from string is delayed to deserialization time.
 Fixes #39, #45, #34, #29, #26, #22, #13
 * 1.1.9.1 (2014/02/02) fixed some bugs
-* next release	    : fixed issue with { field = null }  #50,
+* 1.1.9.2 (2014/02/25)	fixed issue with { field = null }  #50,
 		      	support for array records,
 		      	fixed handling of null in arrays #54, refactored Timestamp Handling